 \subsection{Analysis of Attention Maps}

-We analyzed the attention maps of the trained transformers where a few distinguished patterns emerge.
+We analyzed the attention maps of the trained transformers, where a few distinguished patterns emerge.
 One pattern is solely relative-position dependent.
-In the left two panels of Fig. \ref{fig:heat_match}, we observe off-diagonal stripes for these two attention heads, which are a few positions below the main diagonal.
+In the first two panels of Fig. \ref{fig:heatmap} (top), we observe off-diagonal stripes for these two attention heads, which are a few positions below the main diagonal.
 They can be a single off-diagonal or a collection of several off-diagonals.
 This indicates that the query position is attending positions at a few fixed but close distances ahead of itself.
 This pattern usually appears in the first or second layers of the transformers.
 Combining with the suffix structure in compression algorithms such as CTW, such an attention pattern suggests the suffix is being copied into the current query position for subsequent processing.
 The off-diagonal stripes may have a width greater than $1$, as shown in the second panel, which can be viewed as copying a mixture of the tokens in the suffix, suggesting the flexibility of transformers in forming certain ``soft" suffixes.

-Another pattern, shown in the third panel has more sophisticated spotty patterns, and the attention appears to depend more explicitly on the current token features instead of the position alone, and they usually appear in the second layer or above in the transformers.
-Taking query positions 350 and 362 for the attention head shown in the third panel of Fig. \ref{fig:heatmap}, we plot in Fig. \ref{fig:heat_match} the positions in the data sequence that match their suffixes of length-$3$ using the stem plots with a black circle on top, and the attention values as the red stems with the diamonds on top.
-It can be seen that the positions match perfectly, though the attention weights have some variations among them.
-The left panel has more matching locations, due to the inherent Markov chain structure.
-This attention pattern suggests that it is collecting information for those positions with the matched suffix of a fixed length.
+Another pattern, shown in the third panel, has more sophisticated spotty patterns, and the attention appears to depend more explicitly on the current token features instead of the position alone, and they usually appear in the second layer or above in the transformers.
+Taking query positions 350 and 362 for the attention head shown in the third panel of Fig. \ref{fig:heatmap} (top), we plot in Fig. \ref{fig:heatmap} (bottom) the positions in the data sequence that match their suffixes of length-$3$ using the stem plots with a black circle on top, and the attention values as the red stems with the diamonds on top.
+The positions match perfectly, though the attention weights have some variations among them.
+This attention pattern suggests that it is collecting statistical information for those positions with the matched suffix.
 Several attention heads present similar patterns but with different suffix lengths.